Pwsjas/angular-sandbox/README.md

 # WoW Tracker

-WoW Tracker is a one page app built with the Angular CLI, and powered by Raider.io's public API and deployed to https://wowtracker.app using Amazon Web Services.
+WoW Tracker is a one page app built with the Angular CLI, powered by Raider.io's public API and deployed to https://wowtracker.app using Amazon Web Services.
 Its purpose is to allow World of Warcraft players to easily view their various forms of gameplay progression all in one place as opposed to navigating to different websites and different pages within those sites.

 (For those interested in viewing the site without a World of Warcraft account, feel free to use the character name `Pwsjas`, and the server name `Bleeding-Hollow`)